bchen229/resbo/readme.md

-Chat bot written in Prolog used for UBC food recommendations
+Chat bot written in Prolog used for food recommendations